jquast/blessed/docs/keyboard.rst

 combined with :meth:`~.Terminal.inkey` to decode multibyte sequences, such as ``\0x1bOA``, into a unicode-derived :class:`~.Keystroke` instance.

-The return value of :meth:`~.Terminal.inkey` may be printed, joined with, or compared to any other unicode strings.
-In addition to being a basic unicode string, it provides the special
+The :class:`~.Keystrok` returned by :meth:`~.Terminal.inkey` is unicode -- it may be printed, joined with, or compared to any other unicode strings.
+It also has these provides the special attributes:
-attributes:

-- :attr:`~.Keystroke.is_sequence`: Whether this is a "multibyte" or "application" key
+- :attr:`~.Keystroke.is_sequence` (bool): Whether it is an "application" key.
-- :attr:`~.Keystroke.code`: the keycode, for use as comparator
+- :attr:`~.Keystroke.code` (int): the keycode, for equality testing.
-- :attr:`~.Keystroke.name`: a human-readable representation of the keypress.
+- :attr:`~.Keystroke.name` (str): a human-readable name of any "application" key.

 keycode
 -------